Dart-Code/Website/_docs/settings.md

 ### dart.analyzerDiagnosticsPort
 The port number to be used for the Dart analyzer diagnostic server.
 This setting is can be useful for troubleshooting issues with the Dart Analysis Server.

+## Logging

+### dart.analyzerInstrumentationLogFile
+The path to a log file for very detailed logging in the Dart Analysis Server that may be useful when trying to diagnose Analysis Server issues.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).

+### dart.analyzerLogFile
+The path to a log file for communication between Dart Code and the Analysis Server.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Analyzer Logging](/docs/logging/#analyzer).

+### dart.dapLogFile
+The path to a log file for communication with the DAP debug adapters.
+This is useful when trying to diagnose issues with debugging such as missed breakpoints.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `${kind}` to insert a description of the kind of debug session ('dart', 'dart_test', 'flutter' etc.).
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+### dart.devToolsLogFile
+The path to a low-traffic log file for the Dart DevTools service.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+### dart.extensionLogFile
+The path to a low-traffic log file for basic extension and editor issues.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Extension Logging](/docs/logging/#extension).

+### dart.flutterDaemonLogFile
+The path to a log file for the `flutter daemon` service, which provides information about connected devices accessible from the status bar.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).

+### dart.toolingDaemonLogFile
+The path to a log file for the `dart tooling-daemon` service, which coordinates between various Dart and Flutter tools and extensions.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+## Legacy

+### dart.dartTestLogFile
+**LEGACY SETTING: Only applies when using the legacy debug adapters.**

+The path to a log file for Dart test runs.
+This is useful when trying to diagnose issues with unit test executions.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+### dart.flutterRunLogFile
+**LEGACY SETTING: Only applies when using the legacy debug adapters.**

+The path to a log file for `flutter run`, which is used to launch Flutter apps from VS Code.
+This is useful when trying to diagnose issues with apps launching (or failing to) on simulators and devices.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Flutter Run Logging](/docs/logging/#flutter-run).

+### dart.flutterTestLogFile
+**LEGACY SETTING: Only applies when using the legacy debug adapters.**

+The path to a log file for `flutter test`, which is used to run unit tests from VS Code.
+This is useful when trying to diagnose issues with unit test executions.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.
+For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

+### dart.vmServiceLogFile
+**LEGACY SETTING: Only applies when using the legacy debug adapters.**

+The path to a log file for communication between Dart Code and the VM service.
+This is useful when trying to diagnose issues with debugging such as missed breakpoints.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+### dart.webDaemonLogFile
+**LEGACY SETTING: Only applies when using the legacy debug adapters.**

+The path to a log file for communication between Dart Code and the webdev daemon.
+This is useful when trying to diagnose issues with launching web apps.
+Use `${name}` in the log file name to insert the Debug Session name to prevent concurrent debug sessions overwriting each others logs.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.